Fees and Frequently Asked Questions

 What are your fees?

-Payment is generally taken on the day, at the end of the session via cash, card payment, cheque, or bank transfer (BACS), if you bank online.
+Payment is generally taken on the day, at the end of the session via cash, cheque, bank transfer (BACS), Revolut or Paypal.
+Please be advised that there is an extra £2 charge for payments taken by Paypal.
 BACS transactions can be made in advance or within 24 hours of the session taking place.
 Please indicate your preferences and/or needs when booking or at the end of your initial consultation.

-Clients who book internet sessions are requested to pay in advance, using a bank transfer.
+Clients who book internet sessions are requested to pay in advance, using bank transfer, Revolut or Paypal.

 £60 for 60 minutes.